 “The expert advice provided by Citizens Advice and the other members of the Partnership with South Gloucestershire Council is free.
 I would encourage people with concerns to look at our information online and get in touch for help today.”

-South Gloucestershire Council Cabinet Member for Communities, Councillor Rachael Hunt, said: “The impact of COVID-19 is continuing to cause money worries for significant numbers of people and our partners have seen increasing number of people approach them for help to access and navigate the welfare system.
+South Gloucestershire Council Cabinet Member for Communities, Cllr Rachael Hunt, said: “The impact of Covid-19 is continuing to cause money worries for significant numbers of people and our partners have seen increasing number of people approach them for help to access and navigate the welfare system.

 “Our Welfare Advice Partnership, which we’ve recently extended to help meet this growing need, is a really good way to access the expert help available, for free, to help get through a tough period for many.

 “Many of the people getting in touch already, have never really needed to access the benefits system before.
 Advisors can offer simple guidance around the help people may be eligible for and how to apply.